 Tools: Adobe XD, Illustrator

 Social media shapes our everyday life, having both positive and negative effects.
 Most people are aware of those negative effects, but they find it difficult to get away from their excessive digital consumption.
-We know social media aims to let their users spend as much time as possible on their apps.

 An endless flood

 Social media is an endless flood of unrelated stimuli and information.
 This excess of impressions leads to a kind of work-through mindset.
 If you open the app, you quickly get sucked into it.